 (b) any building on the facility that is not on a site.

-(2) There is to be at least 3 metres between any camp described in clause 4(2) and the camp of any person who is not a member of the group.
+(2) There is to be at least 3 m between any camp described in clause 4(2) and the camp of any person who is not a member of the group.

-(3) There is to be at least one metre, or such shorter distance as is approved under subclause (3a), between any caravan, camp, annexe or other structure or building and any facility road.
+(3) There is to be at least 1 m, or such shorter distance as is approved under subclause (3a), between any caravan, camp, annexe or other structure or building and any facility road.

-(3a) A shorter distance may only be approved under subclause (3) if the distance was shorter than one metre —
+(3a) A shorter distance may only be approved under subclause (3) if the distance was shorter than 1 m —

 (a) on 1 July 1997; and